 Now bring your attention to your stomach.
-Tighten the muscles of your stomach by pulling your belly and toward your spine tightly.
+Tighten the muscles of your stomach by pulling your stomach and toward your spine tightly.
 Hold that pose, feel the sensation of the tension, hold it while you take a deep breath… And then slowly exhale as you relax your muscles.
-Imagine a wave of relaxation spreading through your belly.
+Imagine a wave of relaxation spreading through your stomach.
 Allow the muscles of your stomach to be soft and relaxed, letting go more and more.
 Notice the difference between the tension you felt, and the relaxation you feel now.
 Let any remaining tension melt away, continuing to breathe gently in and out, feeling yourself become calmer and more relaxed.

 Now tighten your buttocks by squeezing them together, and at the same time squeeze the muscles of your thighs.
 You can lift your feet up to help tense your leg muscles.
 Notice the sensations of pulling, tightness, and constriction.
 Hold of that tension and focus on it, and take a deep breath… And then slowly exhale as you relax your buttocks and thighs.
 Allow your muscles to relax completely, and to let any tension drain away… Melting away.
 Feel how the muscles of your hips and legs feel different now than they did when you were clenching them.
 Really notice the difference.
 Continue to let go further and further, experiencing an even deeper relaxation.
 Breathing in and out slowly and gently…in and out.